adambard/learnxinyminutes-docs/java.html.markdown

         // Strings
+        // The biggest thing to remember about strings is that after they
+        // have been created, **they are immutable**.
+To modify a
+        // string, you must use a secondary string to contain the result.
         String fooString = "My String Is Here!";
+        String fooUpper = fooString.toUpperCase();

         // \n is an escaped character that starts a new line String barString = "Printing on a new line?\nNo Problem!";